Barry Bonds: College career

-Bonds attended Arizona State University, hitting .347 with 45 home runs and 175 runs batted in (RBI).
+Bonds attended Arizona State University, where his distant cousin and fellow university Hall of Fame right fielder Reggie Jackson attended and played as well.
+Bonds hit .347 with 45 home runs and 175 runs batted in (RBI).
 In 1984, he batted .360 and had 30 stolen bases.
 In 1985, he hit 23 home runs with 66 RBI and a .368 batting average.
 He was a Sporting News All-American selection that year.
 He tied the NCAA record with seven consecutive hits in the College World Series as a sophomore and was named to All-Time College World Series Team in 1996.

 Bonds was not well-liked by his Sun Devil teammates, in part because in the words of longtime coach Jim Brock, he was "rude, inconsiderate and self-centered".
 When he was suspended for breaking curfew, the other players initially voted against his return even though he was easily the best player on the team.
 He graduated from Arizona State in 1986 with a degree in criminology.
 He was named ASU On Deck Circle Most Valuable Player; other winners include Dustin Pedroia, Willie Bloomquist, Paul Lo Duca, and Ike Davis.
 During college, he played part of one summer in the amateur Alaska Baseball League with the Alaska Goldpanners.
 Bonds was inducted into the Sun Devil Hall of Fame 1999 Class.